Zenith Electronics: History

-The Zenith headquarters building was subsequently occupied by Aon and was demolished in 2018 to create room for nearby Abt Electronics to expand.
+The Zenith headquarters building was occupied by Aon and subsequently demolished in 2018 to create room for nearby Abt Electronics to expand.

 LG produced the Zenith DTT-900 and Zenith DTT-901 ATSC digital television converter box.
-LG also offered some Zenith branded plasma, LCD, and direct view televisions through selected retail outlets.
+LG offered some Zenith-branded plasma, LCD, and direct-view televisions through selected retail outlets.

 Notable products

 Shortwave radio

 Among Zenith's early famous products were the "Royal" series of transistor radios and the "Trans-Oceanic" series of shortwave portable radios, which were produced from 1942 to 1981.

 Subscription television

 Zenith was the first company to experiment with subscription television, launching their Phonevision system with experimental Chicago station KS2XBS (originally broadcasting on Channel 2 before the Federal Communications Commission forced them to relinquish it to WBBM-TV).
 Their experiment involved a descrambler box mounted on the television set, and plugged into the telephone lead.
 When a preannounced broadcast was ready to begin, viewers would call an operator at Zenith who would send a signal with the telephone leads to unscramble the video.

 While the Theatre Owners of America claimed the concept was unsuccessful, Zenith itself claimed the experiment was a success.
 As Phonevision broadcast films, it was seen as a potential competitor for traditional theatres.
 In spite of the fact that the three films initially available to the first 300 test households were more than two years old, about 18 percent of Phonevision viewers had seen them at the movies, and 92 percent of Phonevision households reported that they would prefer to see films at home.